-This daytime course delivered fortnightly in 8 face to face morning sessions is designed for those who have an interest in writing about personal history for publication, for their own satisfaction or to leave for family.
+This 8 topic daytime course delivered fortnightly in 8 face to face morning sessions is designed for those who have an interest in writing about personal history for publication, for their own satisfaction or to leave for family.
 Students will explore the art and craft of memoir and given guidance in the process of imposing a narrative framework on experiences, memories and emotions.
 Each session of this course will be based on a theme: eg: a childhood memory, places, family and significant life events.
 By the end of this course, students will have greater clarity on how to create a compelling memoir.
 Comprehensive workbooks and examples accompany this course and tutor, and peer feedback is given on weekly writing exercises.
 Class is limited to 6 students.
 If for any reason you cannot attend a class, you will be sent the workbook and exercises.

 at 45 Sutherland St, Dunedin.